 Google My Business is a tool (similar to a website) that helps people find your real estate business whenever they search for real estate services in your area.

 Whenever a person does a Google search for a professional in their area (i.e. “real estate agents in [your local area]”), if the business has a Google My Business page, the search results would bring those businesses near the top of the search results page.

-When used correctly, it can provide a significant boost to your real estate business’ visibility, and draw a lot more leads and prospects your way.
+When used correctly, it can significantly boost your real estate business’ visibility and draw many more leads and prospects your way.

 And the best part?
 It’s free and only takes a few minutes to set up.